nodejs/docs/CONTRIBUTING.md

 The full details of membership access and responsibilities are listed in [the `GOVERNANCE.md` file][docs-governance].

-The description on membership or collaboratorship is in [GOVERNANCE.md][]

 ## To **review** a document:

 1. If a PR already has an assigned team member, post a comment on the PR asking